Understanding Failures of Deep Networks via Robust Feature Extraction: Feature extraction and visualization

 \textbf{Heatmaps:} To address the aforementioned problem, we propose to use heatmaps based on CAM~\cite{ZhouKLOT15} (second row in Figure \ref{fig:heatmaps_viz}), as an additional signal for visualization.
 For a Resnet-50 model, the representation layer is computed via a global average pooling operation to the tensor in the previous layer.
 We use the index of the desired neuron to retrieve the slice of the tensor from the previous layer at the same index (we refer to this as the \textit{feature map}).
 Next, we normalize the feature map between 0 and 1 and resize it to match the input size.
-Details of this procedure are described in Appendix Section \ref{sec:appendix_heatmap_generation}.
-Figure \ref{fig:heatmaps_viz} shows how heatmaps can help resolve the ambiguity.

-\textbf{Feature Attack:} In some cases, heatmaps may not be sufficient to resolve ambiguity.
+Details are in Appendix Section \ref{sec:appendix_heatmap_generation}.
+Figure \ref{fig:heatmaps_viz} shows how heatmaps can help resolve the ambiguity. \\ \textbf{Feature Attack:} In some cases, heatmaps may not be sufficient to resolve ambiguity.
 For example, in Figure \ref{fig:attacks_viz}, it is not clear from the heatmaps whether the neuron is focused on the body, tail, or face of the monkey.
 Hence, we propose to maximize the neuron in the representation layer with respect to the original image (based on Engstrom \etal \cite{Engstrom2019LearningPR}).
-We observe that the limbs and tail (on top of green background) are highlighted and this resolves the ambiguity.
+We observe that the limbs and tail (on top of green background) are amplified and this resolves the ambiguity.
 We call the resulting visualization, a \textit{feature attack}.
-More details are provided in the Appendix Section \ref{sec:appendix_feature_attack}.

-We use the top-$6$ most activating images, corresponding heatmaps, and feature attack images to generate visualizations of the desired feature (Examples in Appendix Section \ref{sec:appendix_mturk_examples}).
-We showcase the importance of these visualizations for interpretability via a user study detailed in Section \ref{sec:mturk_study}.
+More details are provided in Appendix Section \ref{sec:appendix_feature_attack}. \\ We use the top-$6$ most activating images, corresponding heatmaps, and feature attack images to generate visualizations of the desired feature (Examples in Appendix Section \ref{sec:appendix_mturk_examples}).
+We showcase the importance of these visualizations for interpretability via a study detailed in Section \ref{sec:mturk_study}.